rUser75/aah-manage/README.md

 ### Synopsis
 aah-manage commands follow a simple format:
 ````
-./aah-manage -h
-usage: aah-manage [-h] --authToken AUTHTOKEN [-k] [-v] [--sync REPOREMOTENAME]
+usage: aah-manage [-h] [--authToken AUTHTOKEN] [--generateAuthToken CREDENTIAL] [--getEEList] [--sync REPOREMOTENAME] [-k] [-v]

 optional arguments:
   -h, --help            show this help message and exit
   --authToken AUTHTOKEN
                         API token for authentication
+  --generateAuthToken CREDENTIAL
+                        generate a NEW AuthToken.
+You must specify the credetial for the login (user:password).
+WARNING: loading a
+                        new token will delete your old token
+  --getEEList           print the list of available EE images
+  --sync REPOREMOTENAME
+                        start sync of remote repository (Repo Managment)
   -k                    Allow insecure server connections when using SSL
   -v                    write verbose output
-  --sync REPOREMOTENAME
-                        start sync of remote repository (Repo Managment)

 ````

-You can retrieve the AUTHTOKEN using the opion **--retriveAuthToken** you must provvide user and password for the API login.
+You can generate a new AUTHTOKEN using the opion **--generateAuthToken** you must provvide user and password for the API login.
 The AUTHTOKEN can be obtained via the http cli:

 *collections -> API token management*